Efficient algorithms for tuple domination on co-biconvex graphs and web graphs: -tuple domination on co-biconvex graphs

 We need to remark the following:

 \begin{remark} If $G$ is a co-biconvex graph then $G - U$ is a co-biconvex graph, where $U$ is the set of universal vertices of $G$. \end{remark}

 Let $G$ be a co-biconvex graph with its vertices indexed so that the $0$'s occur consecutively in each column of $M^*(G)$.
-Let $C_1$ be the set of columns whose 0's are below the main diagonal, $C_2$ the set of columns whose 0's are above the main diagonal, and $C_3$ the set of columns without 0's (see graph $G'$ in Figure \ref{fig1} for an example, $C_1$ corresponds to columns 1 to 3, $C_2$ to columns 4 to 6 and $C_3$ to column 7 of its corresponding augmented adjacency matrix in Figure \ref{fig1}).
-Sets $C_1$, $C_2$ and $C_3$ partition $V(G)$, $C_3$ corresponds to the set $U$ of universal vertices of $G$ and $C_1$ and $C_2$ are cliques in $G$ (if a vertex $v_i \in C_1$ is not adjacent to a vertex $v_j$, then corresponding 0 in column $j$ and row $i$ has to be above the diagonal since the 0 in column $i$ and row $j$ is below)~\cite{Tucker}.
-We denote this partition by $(C_1, C_2, U)$, or simply $(C_1, C_2)$ when $U=\emptyset$ and then $|C_1|\geq 2$ and $|C_2|\geq 2$.
+We assume that the columns of $M^*(G)$ are ordered the same way as rows (which are ordered so that the C0P holds).
+Let $C_1$ be the set of columns whose 0's are below the main diagonal, $C_2$ the set of columns whose 0's are above the main diagonal, and $C_3$ the set of columns without 0's.
+See graph $G'$ in Figure \ref{fig1} for an example, where $C_1$ corresponds to columns 1 to 3, $C_2$ to columns 4 to 6 and $C_3$ to column 7 of its corresponding augmented adjacency matrix in Figure \ref{fig2}.
+Sets $C_1$, $C_2$ and $C_3$ partition $V(G)$, $C_3$ corresponds to the set $U$ of universal vertices of $G$ and $C_1$ and $C_2$ are cliques in $G$: if a vertex $v_i \in C_1$ is non-adjacent to a vertex $v_j$, then the corresponding 0 in column $j$ and row $i$ has to be above the diagonal since the 0 in column $i$ and row $j$ is below~\cite{Tucker}.
+We denote this partition by $(C_1, C_2, U)$.
+When $U=\emptyset$, it follows that $|C_1|\geq 2$ and $|C_2|\geq 2$ (otherwise, w.l.o.g. if $|C_1|=|\{v_1\}|=1$, then $v_1$ must be adjacent to at least one vertex of $C_2$ since we are dealing wtih connected graphs; but then this vertex of $C_2$ is a universal vertex which is a contradiction.
+The same happens if $|C_1|=|\{v_1\}|=0$ since in this case $G$ is a complete graph and the $k$-tuple domination problem is already solved for complete graphs for every $k$.
+When $U=\emptyset$ we simply write $(C_1, C_2)$.
 Also for simplicity, we denote $G_1:=G[C_1]$ and $G_2:=G[C_2]$.

 From now on, $G$ is a co-biconvex graph and $(C_1, C_2, U)$ (or $(C_1, C_2)$ when $U =\emptyset$) is the above mentioned partition of $V(G)$.